 The site also has a shooting and training facility on the property.

-Bluegill (bream) and redear sunfish (shellcracker) fishing is improving with warmer water temperatures.
-Fish around shoreline cover with red wigglers and crickets fished below a cork for the best catches.
-Largemouth bass action has improved with the warmer water temperatures, with consistent catches being reported in many of the lakes (3, 5, Butterfly, and Legs).
-Bass are in deeper water around points and humps.
-Try fishing these areas early in the day with plastic worms in red shad and Junebug colors, rattletraps, or with deep diving crankbaits in shad imitating colors.
-Catfish can be caught with chicken liver, commercial stink baits, and night crawlers around the deeper holes for the best catfish action.
-Black crappie (specks) fishing is still good (2, 5, and Halfmoon).
+Bluegill (bream) fishing is slowing with the cooler water temperatures.
+Fish deeper water with red wigglers and crickets fished below a cork for the best catches.
+Largemouth Bass are in deeper water around points and humps during this time of year.
+Try fishing these areas with plastic worms in red shad and Junebug colors, or with deep diving crankbaits in shad imitating colors.
+Spawning will start in late January or February, and will be the best time of the year to find bass.
+Lakes 3, Horseshoe, and Butterfly are providing the most consistent catches.
+Catfish fishing has slowed.
+Fish with chicken liver, commercial stink baits, and night crawlers around the deeper holes for the best action.
+Catfish fishing is best in lakes B, Cemetery, and Picnic.
+Black crappie (specks) are going good right now.
 Drift live Missouri minnows in 6 to 8 feet of water or troll small jigs and spinners in the same areas.
 Use a depth finder to locate dredge holes and fish them until you find the one holding the specks.
-Panfish (bluegill and redear sunfish (shellcracker)) are best in lakes Derby, Horseshoe, and Cemetery.
-Crickets and red wigglers are the baits of choice.
-Contact the Tenoroc Fish Management Area office to check which lakes are accessible with the low water levels this spring.
+Check with staff regarding boat launching conditions and lake closures due to habitat restoration activities when you are planning your trip.